- Contact information

 Pet owners, please be sure to have your pet on a leash, 8 feet or shorter, at all times.
 You must pick up after your pet.

 Two DNR campgrounds are available for trail visitors in season.
 Both campgrounds have non-reservable sites with self-registration stations available to campers to pay camping fees.
 Each campground offers campsites with a fire ring and picnic table.
-Hand pumps and pit toilets are available.
+Hand pumps and vault toilets are available.
 No firewood is sold at these campgrounds and there are firewood rules to help prevent the spread of pests and diseases.
 Campsites are walk-in only and vehicles can be parked in adjacent lots.
 There is an open shelter at the Elroy campground.

 The address for the Sparta Campground is 9890 Imac Avenue.
 In Sparta, turn south on John Street.
 John Street turns into Igloo Road.
 After crossing under Interstate 90, turn left on Imac Avenue to the campground.